 Ufuk Balaman is the coordinator of the DIGITASK4IC.
 He is an Associate Professor of Applied Linguistics in the department of English Language Teaching at Hacettepe University, Turkey.
-He is also the director of Hacettepe University Micro-Analysis Network (HUMAN) Research Centre.
-Using conversation analysis as research methodology, his research primarily deals with technology-mediated interaction for L2 learning, teaching and teacher education.
+Using conversation analysis as research methodology, he primarily deals with technology-mediated interaction for L2 learning, teaching and teacher education.
 His recent publications appeared in Computer Assisted Language Learning, ReCALL, Language Learning & Technology, Journal of Pragmatics, Text & Talk, Learning, Culture, and Social Interaction, and Linguistics & Education.
 Visit his personal website http://www.ubalaman.com for further info.

 Semih Ekin is a PhD candidate and research assistant in English Language Teaching program at Hacettepe University.
 His research areas are telecollaboration, virtual exchanges, task-design, conversation analysis, and teacher education.